 Check for new updates The firewall will conduct a search for new system updates on update servers (Objects/Network objects) and will display them on the screen.

-Select the update:

-Select an update file

-Select the firewall update to be installed and insert it in the field using the button 📖 before updating the firewall

-Save the active partition If this option is selected, you will back up your system's main partition on the backup on the backup partition partition, in order to keep a record of it.

-The appliance will reboot and update the firewall version

-Update firmware Apply the selected update on your appliance by clicking on this button.
+Select the updat te: Select an update file Select the firewall update to be installed and insert it in the field using the button 🛄 Save the active partitior on the backup partition before updating the firewall If this option is selected, you will back up your system's main partition on the backup partition, in order to keep a record of it.
+The appliance will reboot and update the firewall version Update firmware Apply the selected update on your appliance by clicking on this button.